-One of the key advantages of living in professional flat shares in Horsforth is the area’s convenient transport network, meaning commuting to Leeds is easy.
+One of the key advantages of living in professional flat shares in Horsforth is the area’s convenient transport network, meaning commuting to Leeds is really easy.

-Horsforth railway station lies on the Harrogate Line which runs between Knaresborough and Leeds City Centre on a half-hourly basis.
+Horsforth railway station lies on the Harrogate line, which runs between Knaresborough and Leeds city centre on a half-hourly basis.
 This service runs more frequently at peak times and there is an hourly service to York, too.

 Being located on the main First Leeds bus route, buses run frequently in and out of the city centre.

-For those who prefer to drive, Horsforth is in close proximity to the Leeds ring road, ensuring good road access can take you from your rental property in Horsforth to your job in Leeds City Centre.
+For those who prefer to drive, Horsforth is in close proximity to the Leeds ring road, ensuring good road access to take you from your rental property in Horsforth to your job in Leeds City Centre.

-A little history…
+A little history of Horsforth

-Horsforth's history stretches back at least as far as 1086 when it was included in the Domesday Book under the name of Horseford due to its important crossing location on the River Aire.
+Horsforth's history stretches back at least as far as 1086, when it was included in the Domesday Book under the name of Horseford due to its important crossing location on the River Aire.

 Horsforth’s name derives from the words ‘horse’ and ‘ford’, which refer to the River Aire crossing that is believed to have been used to transport goods from nearby towns such as Bradford and Shipley.

 Horsforth was predominantly an agricultural community until the mid-19th century, when it started to develop and expand in the Industrial Revolution.
-In fact, during the latter half of the 19th century, Horsforth was considered to have the largest population in any village in Britain.
+In fact, during the latter half of the 19th century, Horsforth was considered to have the largest population of any village in Britain.

 If you’re living in a rented apartment or house in Horsforth and are interested in the history of the town, why not visit Horsforth Village Museum?
 Home to an inspiring collection of artefacts and displays illustrating the village’s fascinating history.